MariaAma/LeetCodeSQL_Problems/README.md

 # In process-LeetCodeSQL_Problems
-This repository hosts SQL solutions to 45 problems from a LeetCode series.
+This repository contains MySQL solutions to 45 problems from the LeetCode series "50 problems with SQL".
+Please note that the first 5 basic easy problems are not included in this script.
+Feel free to explore the solutions and contribute your own if you have different approaches!

 ## Features:
 Comprehensive Solutions: Covers 45 diverse problems from LeetCode's SQL series, offering solutions to a wide range of difficulties and topics.